bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/README.md

 # SMTP robustness improvement plan

-> **Accepted implementation:** Phase 1 and phase 2 queue controls are complete and approved.
-Phase 2 as a whole is not complete: mail-send cancellation and total deadlines remain deferred at the provider safety gate documented in step 3.
+> **Implementation status:** Phases 1 and 2 are complete and accepted.
+The Angus safety gate was resolved through supported socket/provider hooks; the original negative characterization remains in the tests.
+These are unreleased 10.0 changes.
 Later phases remain proposals.
 Benchmarking is not part of this work.

-- Status: Phase 1 complete; phase 2 partially complete (queue controls accepted, cancellation deferred); unreleased
+- Status: Phases 1 and 2 complete and accepted; unreleased
 - Resumption after the pool fix: The supporting-library patches and Simple Java Mail 9.3.4 are released.
 This 10.0 checkout now adopts SMTP Connection Pool 4.1.0 and retains all eight mixed-failure waiter-recovery regression cases from the patch.
 Integration verification is recorded in [step 2](phase-2-execution-control/02-bound-asynchronous-submission-and-expose-backpressure.md).
 See the [dependency finding](phase-1-transaction-truth/01-preserve-recipient-replies-and-derive-retry-guidance.md#separate-dependency-finding).
 - Plan order: 03 of 03
 - Preceded by: [02 - CLI daemon improvement plan](../02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md) in planning order only